Appeals are expensive

 Before making the decision to appeal your case, talk to a lawyer.
 He or she will explain your chances of winning or losing the appeal.
 There are many ways to get pro bono (free) advice or help with your case.

 Appeals are costly and time consuming.
 Before deciding to appeal your case, think about the money you have already spent on your case, and the additional money you will need to spend on an appeal.
 You will have to pay registry fees for filing your documents and, if appealing a trial that involved live witnesses, fees for getting a transcript prepared.
-(You do not need to file a transcript for appeals from a “chambers” judgment; “chambers” includes applications and summary hearings where the evidence is given in writing (by affidavit), not by live witness testimony.)
-Transcript costs can add up to many thousands of dollars, even if you have been granted an order that no filing fees are payable.
+(You do not need to file a transcript for appeals from a “chambers” judgment; “chambers” includes applications and summary hearings where the evidence is given in writing (by affidavit), not by live witness testimony.
+See Section 2.5 of this Guidebook for more information) Transcript costs can add up to many thousands of dollars, even if you have been granted an order that no filing fees are payable.
 If you lose the appeal, you may have to pay the costs of the other party, and that can also add up to be thousands of dollars.
 In addition to the monetary cost, you will have to spend a great deal of time learning about the appeal process and preparing your appeal documents.
 You may find it stressful to be involved in another legal case.

 An appeal is not a new trial